zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

 {% hint style="info" %}
-If you're not in a Jupyter notebook, you can simply view the visualizations in the ZenML dashboard by running `zenml up` and clicking on the respective artifact in the pipeline run DAG.
+If you're not in a Jupyter notebook, you can simply view the visualizations in the ZenML dashboard by running `zenml up` and clicking on the respective artifact in the pipeline run DAG instead.
+Checkout the [artifact visualization page](../advanced-guide/visualize-artifacts.md) to learn more about how to build and view artifact visualizations in ZenML!

-Checkout the
-[artifact visualization page](../advanced-guide/visualize-artifacts.md) to learn more about how to build and view artifact visualizations in ZenML!
 {% endhint %}